boutproject/BOUT-dev/manual/sphinx/user_docs/physics_models.rst

 Output variables
 ~~~~~~~~~~~~~~~~

+.. warning:: File IO has changed significantly in BOUT++ v5.
+See
+             :ref:`sec-file-io-v5` for more details

 BOUT++ always writes the evolving variables to file, but often it’s
 useful to add other variables to the output.
 For convenience you might
 want to write the normalised starting profiles or other non-evolving